vegaprotocol/specs/specs/0044-lp-mechanics.md

 1. Market ID
 1. COMMITMENT AMOUNT: liquidity commitment amount (specified as a unitless number that represents the amount of settlement asset of the market)
-1. FEES: nominated [liquidity fee factor](./0029-fees.md) (which is an input to the calculation of taker fees on the market).
+1. FEES: nominated [liquidity fee factor](./0029-fees.md), which is an input to the calculation of taker fees on the market, as per [seeting fees and rewarding lps](0042-setting-fees-and-rewarding-lps.md)
-1. ORDERS: a set of _liquidity buy orders_ and _liquidity sell orders_ to meet the liquidity provision obligation (see [MM orders spec](./0038-liquidity-provision-order-type.md)
+1. ORDERS: a set of _liquidity buy orders_ and _liquidity sell orders_ to meet the liquidity provision obligation, see [MM orders spec](./0038-liquidity-provision-order-type.md).

 Accepted if all of the following are true:
 - [ ] The participant has sufficient collateral in their general account to meet the size of their nominated commitment amount, as specified in the transaction.
 - [ ] The participant has sufficient collateral in their general account to also meet the margins required to support their orders.
 - [ ] The market is not in an expired state.
-It is in a pending or active state (TODO: link to market lifecycle spec).
+It is in a pending or active state, see the [market lifecycle spec](./0043-market-lifecycle.md).
 In future we will want it to also include when in a proposed state.
 - [ ] The nominated fee amount is greater than or equal to zero and less than a maximum level set by a network parameter
-- [ ] There are a set of valid buy/sell liquidity provision orders (see [MM orders spec](./0038-liquidity-provision-order-type.md))
+- [ ] There is a set of valid buy/sell liquidity provision orders (see [MM orders spec](./0038-liquidity-provision-order-type.md)).

 Invalid if any of the following are true:
 - [ ] Commitment amount is less than zero (zero is considered to be nominating to cease liquidity provision)